nfrisby/haskell-base32768/README.md

 A Haskell implementation of https://github.com/qntm/base32768.
-There's no innovation here, beyond a translation into Haskell idioms.
+There's no important innovation here, just a translation into Haskell idioms with some "obvious" optimizations.

+# No `decode` (yet?)

+For my use case, I don't need `decode`.
+Neither would most Haskell use-cases, since the ecosystem strongly favors UTF-8; this codec is most likely used to export `ByteString`s from Haskell.

 # Motivation